 The mechanisms of early motion measurement are often interpreted as preliminary steps to obtain local estimates of some aspect of motion flow.
-Each point of a surface describes a 3D trajectory that maps onto a 2D image trajectory.
+Each point of a surface moving relative to the eye describes a 3D trajectory that maps onto a 2D image trajectory.
 The problem of motion flow is to estimate at each point in space and time a vector that points in the direction of the image point's trajectory, and whose magnitude is the speed.
-This is the projected velocity field.
+The pattern of vectors at a given time is the "instantaneous" projected velocity field.